University of Arkansas at Little Rock

 - Ensure that personnel doing the work and all support personnel adhere to permit requirements.

-- Ensure the permit is canceled with the work is done.
+- Ensure the permit is canceled when the work is done.

 - Ensure the confined space is safely closed and all workers are cleared from the area.